rust-embedded/rust-raspberrypi-OS-tutorials/0B_hw_debug_JTAG/README.md

 A hardware based debugger can sometimes be the last resort when searching for a tricky bug.
-Especially for debugging intricate, architecture-specific HW issues, it will be handy, because in this area `QEMU` sometimes can not help, because it abstracts certain features of our RPi's HW and doesn't simulate down to the very last bit.
+Especially for debugging intricate, architecture-specific HW issues, it will be handy, because in this area `QEMU` sometimes can not help, since it abstracts certain features of our RPi's HW and doesn't simulate down to the very last bit.